alco/benchfella/README.md

   * plot results of multiple runs

-If you are looking for a more elaborate treatment of the measurements, take a look at [bmark](https://github.com/joekain/bmark) which employs mathematical stastics to compare benchmarking results and determine their credibility.
+If you are looking for a more elaborate treatment of the measurements, take a look at [bmark](https://github.com/joekain/bmark) which employs mathematical statistics to compare benchmarking results and determine their credibility.